 - Costa Rica Family Adventure: Manuel Antonio National Park

 - Costa Rica for Kids: 3 Books Your Kids Will Adore

 - Authentic Costa Rica: A Family Homestay Experience

 Dry Season: December through April.
-The Caribbean side also experiences a dry season from September through October.
+The Caribbean side also experiences a dry period from September through October.

 Wet Season: May through October/November

 Weather: Costa Rica boasts temperate weather throughout the year.
-The dry season is also peak season, especially during Spring Break and Christma Break.
+The dry time is also peak season, especially during Spring Break and Christmas Break.
 Travel during these holiday times requires planning at least six months in advance to secure optimal accommodations.